Indifference pricing of pure endowments in a regime-switching market model: Some numerical examples

-In this section, we present some numerical results based on the theoretical framework developed previously, in order to illustrate certain qualitative features of the model that are difficult to verify analytically.
-Our aim is to investigate how the regime-switching and the stochastic hazard rate affect the decisions of the insurer.
+In this section, we provide numerical results to illustrate the qualitative behavior of the proposed model, highlighting features that are challenging to analyze solely through theoretical methods.
+Specifically, we aim to examine the impact of regime-switching dynamics and the stochastic hazard rate on the insurer's optimal strategies and pricing decisions.
+These simulations offer valuable insights into the interplay between economic regimes and mortality risks, demonstrating how these factors influence the insurer's risk management and indifference pricing outcomes.

 To simplify the analysis, we suppose that the Markov chain $X$ has two states, namely $\mathcal{X}=\{1,2\}$, that can be interpreted as the 'Good' and 'Bad' economic regimes, respectively.
 For instance, the good regime could represent a market in economic boom whereas the bad regime could be a market in economic recession in which security prices are expected to fall.
 We also call these two regimes of the market 'bull' market and 'bear' market, respectively.